-Students who would like to earn an advanced degree have several options including an MFA in Design and a MFA Design / Designer as Author + Entrepreneur.
+Students who would like to earn an advanced degree have several options including an MFA in Design and an MFA Design/Designer as Author + Entrepreneur.
 Per the school, the MFA in Design “emphasizes entrepreneurship as an alternative to conventional practice, and as a means to raise the level of design expertise and achievement.
 It teaches “a broad set of visual, verbal and textual approaches as foundation for design, and focuses on “creation to optimize the designer’s abilities to rise to the next professional level.”

-The MFA Design/Designer as Author + Entrepreneur is “suited for students and professionals with backgrounds in graphic design.”
+The MFA Design/Designer as Author + Entrepreneur Program “was the first in the country to emphasize an entrepreneurial course of study that raises the level of design expertise and achievement.”
+The program is “suited for students and professionals with backgrounds in graphic design.”
 The school also encourages “those with environmental, product, Web, interaction design, film and photography backgrounds who are interested in further developing their ability to create content of value.”

 Virginia Commonwealth University (VCU) was established in 1838.
-It is home to 31,231 students enrolled in around 226 degree and certificate programs across 15 colleges and schools.
+It is home to more than 31,000 students enrolled in more than 200 programs through 15 colleges and schools.
 The School of the Arts, which serves more than 3,000 students, offers 25 degree programs.
 An additional four programs are offered at VCU’s Qatar campus.
-The School of the Arts, Department of Graphic Design, has several programs for aspiring graphic designers.
+The School of the Arts (VCUArts), Department of Graphic Design, has several programs for aspiring graphic designers.
 Options include BFA degrees in Graphic Design and Communication Arts, and an MFA with a Concentration in Design/Visual Communications.